cockroachdb/docs/STYLE.md

 - [Notes](#notes)
 - [Warnings](#warnings)

-The text of notes, warnings, and tips must be formatted in HTML instead of Markdown/Kramdown.
+The text of notes, warnings, and tips must be formatted in HTML instead of Markdown.

 #### Tips